 Cooler in Summer

-Double glazing helps keep the cold temperatures out in winter but this thermal barrier has a big impact on the temperature in your home in summer, making it noticeably cooler.
+Double glazed windows help keep the cold temperatures out in winter but this thermal barrier has a big impact on the temperature in your home in summer, making it noticeably cooler.
 Double glazing assists in reducing the heat transmitted by the sun’s rays.
 This temperature reduction benefit in summer can be greater than 50%.

 Lower Electricity Bills

 Double glazing offers sound reduction benefits.
 It is best at reducing medium to high frequency noise, such as voices.
 Acoustic seals along with acoustic layers within the glass allow the glass panes – and the space between them – to absorb more sound energy than single glazing.
-In addition to voices, double glazing also helps to reduce traffic, and other external noise.
+In addition to voices, double glazed windows are also a sound barrier for traffic, and other external noise.

 There are other ways that you can reduce noise with glazing.
-BetaView have had a number of projects where we have used 10.38mm laminated glass and it has worked very well.
+BetaView have had a number of projects where we have used 10.38mm laminated glass and it has been a great solution.